-When you’re encountered in a dispute, it is tiring, stressful, and expensive.
-You need an experienced lawyer to understand exactly about your dispute and how stressful it can be.
-For example, you may be involved in a legal dispute as follows:
+When you’re involved in a dispute, it is tiring, stressful, and expensive.
+You need an experienced lawyer to understand exactly about your dispute.
+For example, you may be involved in a legal dispute with:

 - Property issues

 - Landlords and tenants

 The earlier you receive our legal advice, the better off you’ll be

 For saving both time and money, we encourage to resolve legal disputes without going to court, usually by dispute resolution methods such as negotiation or mediation if possible.